CathyMouse96/ethershield/README.md

 Note: the IPs for the virtual hosts should be in the same subnet, and also in the same subnet as the host-only adapter.
 I.e. IP of host-only adapter is `10.0.0.1/8`, IP for one virtual host is `10.0.0.3/8`, IP for the other virtual host is `10.0.0.4/8`.
 Also, note that in unprotected mode, the VMs are acting as switches and do not have IP addresses!

+## Usage
+Switch from unprotected mode to protected mode:
+Run `to_pro.sh` (remember to change the IP addresses in the file first!).
+Now, when the two virtual hosts ping each other, you can see that the traffic going in and out of the VMs' Ethernet interfaces is encapsulated!

+Switch from protected mode to unprotected mode:
+Run `to_unpro.sh`.
+Now, when the two virtual hosts ping each other, the traffic going in and out of the VMs' Ethernet interfaces is regular traffic again.

 ## Version 1 Due 04/18/19
  - Set up strongSwan
  - Set up tunclient